SecondeJK/personal/Devplan.md

 Edit - scores of OOP concepts are starting to make sense after reading up on this before putting it into practice.
 The following article gives the basic outline, and it's really set me on the right track: http://code.tutsplus.com/tutorials/object-oriented-php-for-beginners--net-12762

-I've been working with so much software using these metho without understanding them it's unreal.
+I've been working with so much software using these methods without understanding them it's unreal.
 Syntax like magic method constructors are now starting to make complete sense.

 ### 4. Interactive BIRT Objects ###